What’s the Difference Between All the Types of Tofu?

 Nguyen recommends buying silken tofu in plastic tubs rather than boxes.
 “The boxed stuff is emergency tofu,” she says.
 “Though it doesn’t need to be refrigerated and is handy for camping, it doesn’t taste as good as the others.”

-- Extra Soft / Soft - Soft tofu is the Chinese-style equivalent of silken tofu.
-It is slightly less smooth but can be used in the same way.
+- Soft tofu: Soft tofu is the Chinese-style equivalent of silken tofu.
+It is slightly less smooth but can be used in the same way as silken tofu.

-- Medium / Medium Firm - This tofu is denser than silken or soft but still fairly delicate.
+- Medium tofu: This tofu is denser than silken and soft but still fairly delicate.
 It can work well in gently simmered soups like miso and served cold like hiya yakko.
-Depending on the brand, it may be interchangeable with Firm tofu.
+Depending on the brand, it may be interchangeable with firm tofu.

-- Firm - This tofu absorbs flavors well and can be stir-fried and pan-fried (how well it will hold together depends on the brand).
-It's also great crumbled and used in tofu scramble and as a substitute for ricotta cheese.
+- Firm tofu: This tofu absorbs flavors well and can be stir-fried and pan-fried (how well it will hold together depends on the brand).
+It’s also great crumbled and used in tofu scramble and as a substitute for ricotta cheese.
 Nguyen suggests using it in simmered dishes and braises like ma po tofu.
-"It will fall apart, but that's okay," she says.
+“It will fall apart, but that’s okay,” she says.

-- Extra Firm - This tofu holds its shape well and is excellent for slicing, cubing, and all kinds of frying: pan-frying, stir-frying, deep-frying.
+- Extra-firm tofu: This tofu holds its shape well and is excellent for slicing, cubing, and all kinds of frying: pan-frying, stir-frying, deep-frying.
 It can also be baked, grilled, and crumbled and used like ground meat.
 Nguyen notes that the more solid the tofu is, the more difficult it can be to infuse with flavor, "so choose your brand and texture based on that," she says.

-- Super Firm - This tofu is very dense with a high protein content.
-It won't fall apart on you and there is less water to cook out, so it can be a good choice when you're in a hurry.
-However, it can also dry out more quickly if you're baking or grilling with high heat.
+- Super-firm tofu: This tofu is very dense with a high protein content.
+It won’t fall apart on you and there is less water to cook out, so it can be a good choice when you’re in a hurry.
+However, it can also dry out more quickly if you’re baking or grilling with high heat.
 This tofu is often vacuum-packed rather than sold in a tub.
 The reason why?
-Kenny says it's less intimidating to tofu newbies — "it looks more like a package of cheese, you can see what it looks like and even squeeze it."
+Kenny says it’s less intimidating to tofu newbies — “it looks more like a package of cheese, you can see what it looks like and even squeeze it.”